GeraPashchenko/Test-task/Readme.md

 ---

-# How to test ths project
+# How to test this project
 Firstly you need to create `private.key` file like example `private.key.example` and fill it with your private key (it could be any text).
 Project needs it to configure `sign up/sign in` tokens.

+---

-# Prehistory
+# Task explanation

 This project had been created with "`Google TypeScript Stype`" becasue I like this easy to setup and nice to manage feature.

-GTS initialization includes by default:
- - eslint;
- - tsconfig;
- - prettier.

-Use these comands in development:
- - lint: lint the project to find warnings and errors;
- - clean: to delete build;
- - compile: to build the project.

 CSV files converted to SQL insert by [CSV to SQL](https://tableconvert.com/csv-to-sql)

----

-# Task explanation

 As I understood from the test task information - the "***date***" property of the "***Reservation***" entity is one day and both "***startTime***" and "***endTime***" in combination are time of one specific reservation in current "***date***"(means one day).

 For the [Task 2](#task-2): I assume that we don't need to return any data except "**date**" and "**reservations_count**" (named count of reservations) because there are no requirements about data in task, so I'v chosen the easiest variant.

+About the `appliation testing` there are tests for controllers and services.
+Now they are just as an example of how it would be on a project.
+I didn't do tests for all application because of time restrictions.
+I Hope you understand my hurryness.

 ## Data format